Reducing your Risk of Dementia

 Physical activity pumps blood to the brain, which nourishes the cells with nutrients and oxygen and regular exercise helps to reduce stress and improve your mood.
 What you can do is reduce sedentary time and move more.

-It is important to focus on activities that you enjoy doing and that work for your abilities—you may even find a partner to do these activities with you.
+It is important to focus on activities that you enjoy doing, and that work for your abilities—you may even find a partner to do these activities with you.
 It is recommended that you aim to get a minimum of 150 minutes of moderate to vigorous physical activity per week.

-2. Protect your heart and eat a heart-healthy diet.
+2. Eat a balanced and heart-healthy diet.

-Monitor your blood pressure, cholesterol, and diabetes closely, along with eating a balanced diet full of nutrient rich foods that make you feel good.
+Monitor your blood pressure, cholesterol, and diabetes closely, along with eating a balanced diet full of nutrient-rich foods that make you feel good.

 Remember: What’s good for the heart is also good for the brain.